Hobart, Distance Hobart

 Enhancement of students' careers by the achievement of a postgraduate award from a prestigious university.

-The Tasmanian Department of Police and Public Safety endorses this professional postgraduate course.
+The Tasmanian Department of Police and Emergency Services endorses this professional postgraduate course.
 Indeed, its Tertiary Education Assistance Scheme (which involves Commissioner's scholarships and interest-free loans) is an incentive for eligible Tasmania Police officers to undertake postgraduate study at the University of Tasmania.

 Students may apply for credit for units passed in other courses (complete or incomplete).